 "Billy's stark photos have an unwritten wonder to them-they are the outward manifestation of the subject’s thoughts at that moment-fleeting, sudden, secretive, and full of energy." – John Cale

-Also in 1966, Random House commissioned Warhol to create a book and Warhol tasked Name with overseeing the creation of what was eventually published as Andy Warhol’s Index in 1967, though the title is generally known as “The Index Book.”
-Name designed the book alongside Akihito Shirakawa with help from Gerard Malanga, based around the Factory inhabitants including Nico, Allen Midgette, Susan Bottomly (International Velvet) and The Velvet Underground.
-The Index Book was like a children’s book for adults and included a lenticular cover, various pop-up elements including a whistling paper accordion, a pop-up paper airplane, a bound in record that could be removed and played, and other assorted complex paper toys.
-Most of the photos that appear in the Index Book are by Name with additional photographs by Nat Finkelstein and Stephen Shore.
-Andy Warhol’s Index (Book) is now widely regarded as one of the most important artist’s books ever created.
+Also in 1966, Random House commissioned Warhol to create a book.
+Warhol tasked Name with overseeing the creation of what would be published as Andy Warhol’s Index in December 1967, though the title is generally known as “The Index Book.”
+Name designed the book alongside Akihito Shirakawa who was a well known children’s book designer, with help from Gerard Malanga.
+The Index book was based around the Factory inhabitants including Nico, Susan Bottomly (International Velvet), The Velvet Underground and Allen Midgette whose face appears on the silver front cover of the softcover edition.
+Andy Warhol’s Index was like a children’s book for adults which included a lenticular cover, various pop-up elements including a whistling paper accordion, pop-up paper airplane, bound in record that could be removed and played, and other assorted complex paper toys.
+Most of the photographs in the book are by Name with additional photographs by Nat Finkelstein and Stephen Shore.
+Andy Warhol’s Index (Book) is now widely regarded as one of the most important mass produced artist objects ever created.

-In 1967, Kulchur Press published the book Screen Tests/A Diary which was a collaboration between Gerard Malanga and Andy Warhol that paired 54 of Malanga’s poems with 54 stills from Warhol’s Screen Tests.
+In 1967, Kulchur Press published the book Screen Tests/A Diary which was a collaboration between Gerard Malanga and Andy Warhol that paired 54 of Malanga’s poems with 54 stills from Warhol’s Screen Tests, hand selected by Malanga.
 A still from one of Name’s Screen Tests appears in the book alongside the poem that Malanga wrote for him on August 28, 1966.
+An updated edition of the book was published in 2024 by The Waverly Press.

-Also in 1967, Andy Warhol created an edition of 300 numbered banana prints on cream colored rigid vinyl panels, based on his now-iconic Banana album cover that he created for The Velvet Underground.
-At the same time he produced the banana prints, Warhol also created an unknown quantity of red self-portrait prints on the same vinyl panels, and gifted approximately 20 of these prints to Name which remained stored in his silver trunk until 1987.
-In the mid 1990s, Name started gradually selling these prints to close friends and associates, so if you ever happen to see one of these red Warhol self-portrait prints in an exhibition, you are seeing a piece of art from Name’s personal silver trunk collection.
+Also in 1967, Name documented (in a series of photographs) Andy Warhol and Gerard Malanga as they created an edition of banana prints on cream colored vinyl panels, based on his now-iconic Velvet Underground Banana album cover.
+At the same time, Warhol also created an unknown quantity of red self-portrait prints on the same vinyl panels, and gifted approximately 20 of these prints to Name which remained stored in his silver trunk until 1987.
+In the mid 1990s, he started gradually selling these prints to close friends and associates.

-In 1967, Name moved with Warhol to the new Factory which occupied the sixth floor of the Decker Building at 33 Union Square West.
-By this point in time, Warhol had moved away from painting and focused his energy on making films with film director Paul Morrissey.
+1968, Name moved with Warhol to the new Factory which occupied the sixth floor of the Decker Building at 33 Union Square West and took up residence in one of the studio closets which also doubled as his darkroom.
+By this point, Warhol had moved away from painting and focused his energy on making films with director Paul Morrissey.
 To help promote his films Warhol started publishing Inter/View magazine in 1969 with help from John Wilcock and Gerard Malanga.

 Larry Rivers, Susan Bottomly, Andy Warhol, and Billy Name (reflection) at the 33 Union Square West Factory, 1968.
 Photo © Billy Name Estate.